1051 Development Court

-Applying for food stamps has become easier with our new electronic application.
-Now you can apply for the food stamp program from the convenience of your own home.
+Applying for SNAP has become easier with our new electronic application.
+Now you can apply for the SNAP program from the convenience of your own home.

 For more information please see our website at: WWW.MYBENEFITS.NY.GOV

-The local food stamp district now conducts most interviews by phone (face to face interviews are done by request).
+The local SNAP district now conducts most interviews by phone (face to face interviews are done by request).

-No need to travel to our Kingston office or your local town hall to apply for benefits.
+No need to travel to our Kingston office to apply for benefits.
 Applying on-line offers a more discreet approach to the food stamp program allowing the applicant to apply in a more private environment when submitting personal information regarding their financial situation.
 Applications can be submitted from any computer location, even your local library.